unbit/uwsgi-docs/Transformations.rst

 response headers.

 The most common example of transformation is gzip encoding.
 The output of your application is passed to a function compressing it with gzip and setting the Content-Encoding header.
+This feature rely on 2 external packages: libpcre3-dev, libz-dev on Ubuntu.

 .. code-block:: ini